 A food processor blade is not just limited to chopping vegetables or grinding them into mush.
 While this may be what you need regularly, there are many other attachments you can purchase to accompany your food processor.
 The most common blade is the s-shaped blade, which your processor will come with when you purchase it.
 This blade will do the most-common kitchen cutting jobs.

-Depending on your food processor, you can order other blades and disks to go along with your appliance.
+Depending on your food processor, you can order other blades and discs to go along with your appliance.
 Some processors do not have additional blades, so before you purchase a food processor, make sure you can purchase different options for it.
 Before you start buying additional attachments, though, consider what you will be using your food processor for.
-There are many handy blades available, but if your not going to use them, you’re wasting money and cluttering up valuable kitchen space.
+There are many handy blades available, but if you’re not going to use them, you’re wasting money and cluttering up valuable kitchen space.

 If you like making breads, pizzas, and pastries, a plastic dough hook would be very helpful.
 Food processors cut down kneading time to just a couple of minutes, as opposed to the several it can take by hand or even with a bread maker.

 Various metal discs are available to crush, grind, puree, shave, grate, slice, and chop.
 These can come in different thicknesses and sizes, depending on how your food needs to be prepared.
-A French fry disc turns potatoes into the perfect homemade french fries—and in far less time and effort.
+A French fry discturns potatoes into the perfect homemade french fries—and in far less time and effort.

 Egg whisks, citrus presses, and fine graters all help with kitchen details that otherwise are almost impossible to achieve quickly.
 Enjoy meringues, smoothies, freshly grated cheese, or chocolate shavings without much effort.